JMPerez/jmperez.github.com/source/_posts/2018/2018-04-06-high-performance-lazy-loading.md

 I see many sites that could take advantage of this, and I wanted to show how some basic techniques to load content as needed.

 <!-- more -->

 The article will be using Preact/React, yet the ideas can be applied to any other component library.

 We are going to cover several topics:

 1. [Compositional Patterns](#Compositional-Patterns): Overview of a couple of patterns that we can use to build complex components.
 2. [Improving performance of our sites by loading only what is needed](#Improving-performance-of-our-sites-by-loading-only-what-is-needed): A practical case where we will apply lazy-loading.
 3. [A small component to detect visibility](#A-small-component-to-detect-when-an-area-is-visible): A simple component that wraps the logic to notify when an element appears on screen.
 4. [More use cases](#More-use-cases): We will see that a component to detect visibility can also be useful in other situations.
 5. [Polyfilling IntersectionObserver on-demand](#Polyfilling-IntersectionObserver-on-demand): How we can include a polyfill only when needed.
+6. [Code Splitting and CSS-in-JS](#Code-Splitting-and-CSS-in-JS): How CSS-in-JS extends code-splitting and lazy-loading to CSS, SVGs and other resources.
-6. [Useful implementations](#Useful-implementations): Existing npm libraries that implement the pattern we have gone through.
+7. [Useful implementations](#Useful-implementations): Existing npm libraries that implement the pattern we have gone through.

 Let's start!